-Location: Shaw Hall, Room 121 Hours: Monday-Friday / 8 am - 4 pm Telephone: (304)336-8007 Fax: (304)336-8220 E-mail: registrar@westliberty.edu www.westliberty.edu/registrar
+Location: Shaw Hall, Room 121 Hours: Monday-Friday / 8 am - 4 pm

+E-mail: registrar@westliberty.edu

 The Registrar's Office coordinates course registration and maintains academic records for all students.
 All academic records (grades, transcripts, etc.) are maintained in the Registrar's Office.
 Any changes in degree program, advisor, telephone number and address must be processed through the Registrar's Office.
 The following services are also performed by the Registrar's Office staff: